Mromano06/Assignment_3_Client/README.md

 This project was designed to test our skills with netowrks and VMs.
 Therefore our enivironments used to create this projet were within a VM.

 ## Description
+We were tasked with building a simple message board application.
+One part of the group was focused on the server and the other on the client.
 This is the client side gui/application.
 This app handles sending and recieveing messages/posts from a emssage board.
 The board then stores these messages and allows us to view them.

 ## Setup